Venus in Virgo Personalities

 Male celebrities with Venus in Virgo tend to have Venus setting in the west, just like their accomplished female counterparts.
 Examples include Jimmy Fallon, Bill Murray, Sting, and Leonard Cohen, the Venus-in-Virgo songwriter who actually did spend five years in a Zen monastery.
 But he came back out!
 All evolved beyond youthful fame and stayed productive and relevant as they matured.
 Swiss tennis champion Roger Federer has Venus in Virgo, but his horoscope shows Venus rising rather than setting, a hint that success might not follow him into maturity -- but at age 36 he’s been a great athlete for 20 years and on track to becoming the greatest tennis player of all time.

 Regardless of looks, gender or marital status, a Venus in Virgo person has much to look forward to.
 If you are one of them, take care not to overthink everything.
-Venus in Virgo women, in search of perfection, spend too much time on other people’s problems.
+Venus in Virgo women, in search of perfection, spend too much time pinpointing and analyzing other people’s problems and faults.
 The men have sexual worries and tend to blame their personal problems on sex or women, domains of Venus.
 Jagger once sang, with an edge in his voice, “Some girls give me children I never asked them for," as if he had nothing to do with it.

 Always Copycatted, Never Duplicated